penjoe/city-builder/README.md

 ### **Version**:
 1.0.0 - initialization
-1.0.1 - deployed to Heroku
+1.0.1 - test server created
 <!-- (increment the patch/fix version number if you make more commits past your first submission) -->

 ###  Progress